SummaryRead the full fact sheet

 - Encourage your children help prepare their lunchboxes.
 Older children may be able to prepare most of their lunch themselves, and younger children can help with making sandwiches or cutting up .
 It is a good idea to prepare lunchboxes the evening before to allow children to participate.

 Try planning a healthy lunch box to start the school year.
 Talk to your children and discuss what they would be happy to have included.

 The six key parts to a healthy lunchbox include:

-- milk, yoghurt or cheese (you can use reduced-fat options for children over the age of two years).
-For children who cannot tolerate milk products, offer appropriate alternatives like calcium fortified soy or rice drink or soy yoghurt
+- - you can use reduced-fat options for children over the age of 2 years.
+For children who cannot tolerate milk products, offer appropriate daily alternatives like calcium fortified or rice drink or soy yoghurt.

-- a meat or meat alternative food like some lean meat (e.g. chicken strips), hard-boiled egg or peanut butter.
-If your school has a nut-free policy, peanut butter and other nuts should not be included in your child’s lunchbox
+- or meat alternative foods - try lean meat (like chicken strips), a hard-boiled egg or peanut butter.
+If your school has a nut-free policy, peanut butter and other nuts should not be included in your child’s lunchbox.

-- a grain or cereal food like bread, a roll, flat bread, fruit bread or crackers (wholegrain or wholemeal choices are best)
+- - like a bread roll, flat bread, fruit bread or some crackers (wholegrain or wholemeal options).

 - Cut up large pieces of fruit and put them in a container – this makes it easier to eat, especially if your child has wobbly teeth or if they have less time to eat than they are used to.
 Send a damp face washer to help with extra juicy fruit.

 - Consider giving half a sandwich or roll for morning recess, as this is an easy way to get a healthy fill.